Trade after Brexit

 A toxic trade deal with Trump

-On 29 March the UK government will be free to negotiate a trade deal with Donald Trump.
+As it stands, on 1 November the UK government will be free to negotiate a trade deal with Donald Trump.

 A US-UK trade deal could see chlorinated chicken on our supermarket shelves, US corporations in our NHS and a whole raft of our laws and regulations challenged in international corporate courts.